Code-Institute-Submissions/milestone-project-113/README.md

 3. To be able to gain an understanding of the experiences that are available in Australia.
 4. To be able to find out what destinations there are in Australia.
 5. To be able to find out why I should want to visit each destination.
-6. To be able to find out about the attractions, hotels, restaurants, cafes bars and shops in each destination.
+6. To be able to find out about the attractions, hotels, cafes, bars, restaurants and shops in each destination.
 7. To be able to contact the organisation to get answers to any questions I may have.
 8. To be able to find the organisation's social media links.